gregparent21/CS3110_Final_Project/README.md

 - Julian: When doing the image shrinking algorithm, I was unsure how to extract RGB values from the Graphics.image type.

-Currently to run on Mac (from what I've seen online you don't need the first 2 commands on windows, we are essentially emulating a windows environment):
+Currently to run on Mac run all the commands below.
+For Windows devices, you do not need to install or run XQuartz (This is because Xquartz is required to essentially emulate a windows environment):
-- Must opam install everything in requirements.txt (also install Xquartz on mac)
+- Must opam install everything in requirements.txt.
+Note, you must be in OCaml version 4.14.2 for the packages to properly install. (also install Xquartz on mac)
 - Run [open -a XQuartz] (only for mac users)
 - Run [echo $DISPLAY=:0]
 - Run [dune exec bin/main.exe data/Homer_Simpson.png]